The Big Mouth: Production

-The Big Mouth was filmed from December 5, 1966 to February 28, 1967 in the newly built Hilton San Diego hotel at Mission Bay and marked the film debut of Charlie Callas after he met Lewis on a chat show as well as a cameo by Colonel Harland Sanders.
+The Big Mouth was filmed from December 5, 1966, to February 28, 1967, in the newly built Hilton San Diego hotel at Mission Bay and SeaWorld San Diego, marking the film debut of Charlie Callas after he met Lewis on a chat show as well as a cameo by Colonel Harland Sanders.

 Reception

 On Rotten Tomatoes, the film holds a 40% rating based on 5 reviews, with an average rating of 4.65/10.